Admissions Requirements & Process

 *Considered without weighting of Pass/Fail or Credit/No Credit courses for those courses completed during the 2020 year (spring, summer, and fall semesters).

-Note: Maryville has stopped requiring personal essays and will be reviewing the 3 short answer responses to Maryville-specific questions instead.
+Note: Maryville does not require a personal essay and will be reviewing the 4 short answer responses to Maryville-specific questions instead.
 Personal essays will not be considered during the application process.

 Detailed Description of Requirements: